Alicepinch/roots-cafe/README.md

 ### Navbar Hamburger Menu:
 Due to removing the Bootstrap styling from the navbar the hamburger icon disappeared.
 To fix this I added in a fontawesome icon to the span class "navbar-toggler-icon".
 The navbar wasn't centered so I added in CSS styling 'padding-top: 5px;" which fixed this.
+I have clearly mentioned in my CSS where I have overwritten some of the bootstrap styling.

 ### Lighthouse:
 Throughout the building process I was checking my website's performance using lighthouse in the developer tools.